cvraut/UKB_500K_exome_QC/notes/README.md

 Running list of all I have done & plan to do with this project

+## 2022 12 05
+- starting up this repo again
+- want to understand how a lower quartile read depth will affect the results

 ## 2022 11 16
 - trying the AD & AB process scripts on RAP
   - I selected "mem2_ssd1_v2_x96" to run until midnight costing 32 pounds